 The ESP-01 is a small module that adds a Wifi connection to an Arduino.
 In this article we will learn how to reinstall the original firmware.
 You may need it if you get an error code during the boot, reinstall the original firmware after testing NodeMCU, retrieve the AT commands, or simply if you think your ESP-01 is faulty.

 The ESP-01 is certainly the most popular member of the large family of WiFi modules ESP8266 (18 at the time of writing this article).
 We will find them in a future article.
 It is a very economical module.
-For less than 3 € from Asia, you add a Wi-Fi card to your Arduino.
+For less than 3 € from Asia, you add a Wi-Fi board to your Arduino.
 It is much cheaper than a Arduino Wifi Shield or the Arduino Yun.

 Before you start with the ESP8266